BerkeleyLab/gasnet/docs/memory_kinds.md

 2. Devices with the HIP API, which should include all AMD GPUs supported by AMD ROCm.
    Please consult the ROCm documentation for information on supported devices.

-Support is further limited to ibv-conduit on Linux and only when using Mellanox InfiniBand hardware and drivers with support for "GPUDirect RDMA" (GDR).
+Support is further limited to certain conduits on Linux and only when using Mellanox InfiniBand hardware and drivers with support for "GPUDirect RDMA" (GDR).
 In some cases additional optional software, such as "nvidia_peer_memory" must be installed.
 Please consult Mellanox documentation for assistance determining